Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 When a city contemplates constructing a new highway or major roadway, it doesn't simply break ground and start paving.
-Instead, an extensive feasibility study is conducted to evaluate various aspects including environmental impacts, traffic patterns, and potential congestion relief or creation (e.g., [US 277 Sonora Safety Route Study](https://ftp.txdot.gov/pub/txdot/get-involved/sjt/sonora-safety-study/111620-feasibility-study-report.pdf), [I-5 JBLM Corridor Study](https://wsdot.wa.gov/publications/fulltext/projects/i5_jblm/corridorplanfeasibilitystudy.pdf)).
+Instead, an extensive feasibility study is conducted to evaluate various aspects including environmental impacts, traffic patterns, and potential congestion relief or creation, example:[US 277 Sonora Safety Route Study](https://ftp.txdot.gov/pub/txdot/get-involved/sjt/sonora-safety-study/111620-feasibility-study-report.pdf), [I-5 JBLM Corridor Study](https://wsdot.wa.gov/publications/fulltext/projects/i5_jblm/corridorplanfeasibilitystudy.pdf).
 These studies examine traffic patterns specific to the project area, identify existing bottlenecks, and analyze how the new infrastructure will impact the overall transportation network.

-Similarly, understanding traffic patterns is crucial when designing and operating networks.
-This knowledge is essential for everything from macro-level topology design to micro-level buffer tuning.
+Similarly, understanding traffic patterns is fundamental to design and operate networks,influencing decisions across all temporal and structural scales.
+This knowledge shapes everything from long-term, macro-level topology design down to millisecond-level, micro-scale buffer allocation and tuning.

 In this post, we will generate synthetic time series to explore various traffic characteristics at a high level.
 In a subsequent post, we’ll explore a practical example demonstrating how these traffic patterns can affect an Active Queue Management (AQM)